 1989 – Making history as the first Twin Cities nonprofit merger, CHART and WEDCO become WomenVenture.

-1992 – WomenVenture begins providing microloans to women.
+1992 – WomenVenture begins providing microloans to women to start or grow small businesses.

-2000 – The Small Business Association designates WomenVenture one of the nation’s first Women’s Business Centers.
+2000 – The U.S. Small Business Administration designates WomenVenture one of the nation’s first Women’s Business Centers.

 2012 – WomenVenture announces its new Strategic Vision; narrows its focus in supporting women-owned businesses.